angular/angular/aio/content/guide/zone.md

 </code-example>

-The above example creates a zone with several hooks.
+The preceding example creates a zone with several hooks.

 The `onXXXTask` hooks trigger when the status of the task changes.
-The concept of a *Zone Task* is very similar to the JavaScript VM Task concept:
+The concept of a *Zone Task* is comparable to the JavaScript VM Task concept:

 *   `macroTask`: such as `setTimeout()`
 *   `microTask`: such as `Promise.then()`